RamiKrispin/shinylive/README.md

+# Shinylive Python

+Updating this doc - WIP.

 This repo provides an example of a [Shinylive](https://shiny.rstudio.com/py/docs/shinylive.html) app.
-Shinylive enables to create a serverless Shiny applications with Python.
+Shinylive enables the creation of serverless Shiny applications with Python.
 Leveraging [WebAssembly](https://webassembly.org/), it can run the Shiny app on the web browser without a server on the backend.

+An R version of this tutorial is available [here](https://medium.com/@rami.krispin/deploy-shiny-app-on-github-pages-b4cbd433bdc).

 ### Example